Rear Derailleur Hanger Alignment

 After aligning and correcting the derailleur hanger, it will be necessary to check all rear derailleur adjustment, including limit screw and index settings.
 For rear derailleur adjustments see Rear Derailleur Adjustment.

-Note: Newer DAG-2 models will now come with 2 o-rings for the slider.
-These will help prevent slider from falling out and can be used as markers when racks or fenders prevent full DAG-2 rotation.
+The DAG-2.2 and DAG-3 (as well as newer DAG-2 models) come with 2 O-rings for the slider.
+These will help prevent the slider from falling out and can be used as markers when racks or fenders prevent full DAG-2.2 rotation.
 This procedure will be described at the end of this article.

 Begin by mounting the bike in a repair stand with the wheels level as the bike would appear on flat ground.
-Check that the rear wheel that is mounted straight in the frame.
+Check that the rear wheel is mounted straight in the frame.
 The wheel does not need to be dished or true for use of the tool.
 Remove rear derailleur.
-Install DAG-2 and tighten handle.
-NOTE: Do not use the DAG-2 threads as a "chaser" of bad derailleur hanger threads.
+Install DAG and tighten handle.
+NOTE: Do not use the DAG threads as a “chaser” of bad derailleur hanger threads.
 Chase and clean the threads using the TAP-10.

 Rotate the arm toward the left side of rim, at the “9:00 o’clock” position.
 Rotate the tire valve to the 9:00 position.
 Use this point on the rim as a constant reference when checking the hanger.
 By checking the same point on the rim, wheel trueness or dish will not affect alignment.

 Loosen the sliding gauger knob and move the sliding gauge to contact rim and secure knob.

 Slide gauge bracket toward hub before rotating arm.
 This prevents gauge from begin forced against rim.

 Rotate DAG and rotate rim valve 180 degrees to the 3:00 position.
 Slide indicator toward rim to same point near valve.